Railroad Worker Whistleblower Protection Attorneys

 “The FRSA laws work only because the railroad workers hold their employers accountable.
 By reporting your employer’s retaliation for reporting injuries or safety concerns, you are helping thousands of other railroad workers in your same situation.”
 Attorney Paula Rasmussen

 If you feel you have suffered any type of adverse action as retaliation for an injury claim or for reporting an FRSA violation of unsafe conditions, don’t wait to see what will happen next.
-Talk to a lawyer at Hildebrand McLeod & Nelson LLP, in Oakland or Glendale, California.
+Talk to a lawyer at Hildebrand McLeod & Nelson LLP, in Oakland or Los Angeles, California.
 For more than 90 years, we have been representing railroad workers and their families throughout the western states.
 Our attorneys have an in-depth understanding of FELA and FRSA laws and will immediately investigate to determine whether you have a legitimate claim for compensation.

 If you have suffered retaliation, we will work aggressively to help you recover: